Net Operating Income (NIO): A Performance Metric in Real Estate

+Knowing how to calculate Net Operating Income correctly is one of the most important calculations for real estate investors (NOI).
+This powerful calculation allows real estate investors to make quick financial decisions.
 Whether a novice or a veteran in the industry, every investor ultimately aims to increase the wealth over time through the investment.
 Taking informed investment decisions by analyzing the investment opportunities will help you maximize your returns.
 Analyzing the performance of the asset equips you with the estimation of the returns.

 Real estate investors are benefited from several metrics that give hands-on information about the asset.
 NOI, Net Operating Income is one such performance indicator that investors use to analyze the returns of the assets they are ready to invest in.